 15 Twisted Facts About The Sixth Sense

 On August 6, 1999, moviegoers got their first look at The Sixth Sense.
-M. Night Shyamalan’s story about eight-year-old Cole Sear seeing dead people captivated a large enough audience to become the highest grossing movie of 1999 that didn’t feature a character named Jar Jar Binks.
+M. Night Shyamalan’s story about 8-year-old Cole Sear (Haley Joel Osment) seeing dead people captivated a large enough audience to become the highest grossing movie of 1999 that didn’t feature a character named Jar Jar Binks.
 It was nominated for six Academy Awards, a particularly impressive feat for a thriller/horror movie.
 Below are some nuggets about The Sixth Sense just for the living.

 1. THE DISNEY EXECUTIVE WHO BOUGHT THE SCRIPT WAS FIRED BECAUSE OF IT.